FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_parameters.md

 ### Define the Router Agent to use

-The `srdmz` parameter in the CFTPART command allows you to specify a dedicated DMZ for outgoing connections.
+The <span class="code">`srdmz`</span> parameter in the CFTPART command allows you to specify a dedicated DMZ for outgoing connections.

 ```
 secure_relay.ra = n (number of Router Agents)